peon-dev/peon.dev/README.md

 <h1>Automated Code Quality Improvements.</h1>

-PHPMate creates pull requests to improve quality of your code  and decrease technical debt.
+PHP Mate creates pull requests to improve quality of your code and decrease technical debt.

 ----------

 <h2>Features</h2>

-<h3>PHP version related upgrades</h3>
+- Define specific times or after each commit - you can exclude days (like weekends) when php mate should rest
+- Get notified - when pr is received or updated, when something goes wrong
+- Cycle developers by PR random assignment

+**Well and what exactly can PHP Mate do for me?**

+<h3>Upgrade your PHP version</h3>

-- Keep your project always ready for the newest PHP!
+Keep your application always up to date with the most recent PHP version!

-- Handle any backward compatibility breaks and deprecations.
+- Handle any bc breaks and deprecations
-- Make use of all features in your current PHP version.
+- Use of all modern features

-<h3>Framework upgrades</h3>
+<h3>Framework / library upgrades</h3>

-- Upgrade your project to newer versions
+- Receive bugfixes & hotfixes of your composer packages
-- Handle any backward compatibility breaks and deprecations.
+- Handle any backward compatibility breaks and deprecations

 <h3>Code quality</h3>

-- Dead code
+- Dead code detection & removal
+- Code redability
+- *todo: write more specific code quality procedures, maybe with examples*

+<h3>Automate execution of your other tools</h3>

+- Rector
+- Coding Standards
-- Your utility/tool/script
+- Any other custom utility/tool/script

 ---------